 The Making of Breast Milk Soap

 All set to go!
 On that very evening, I jumped right into production!
-I had concerns about the lye scorching the milk so I made sure I soap cold.
+I had concerns about the lye scorching the milk so I made sure I soaped at a cooler temperature.
 Even after the soaps were poured into the molds, I put them straight into the fridge to keep the temperature low.

 The very next day, I unmolded the soap after merely 12 hours.
-They came out a bit soft and wet because of the moisture from the fridge, but over all they are good!
-The colors are creamy white (most likely because of the coconut oil) and scent is amazing!
+They came out a bit soft and wet because of the moisture from the fridge, but overall they were good!
+The colors were creamy white (most likely because of the coconut oil) and the scent was amazing!
 I really love how they turned out!
 Off to the curing rack for one month before they are ready for use.

-Over all, I had a great time soaping with breast milk.
+Overall, I had a great time soaping with breast milk.
 The experience was very exciting and empowering!
-I really hope they would turn out well and that my friend who is new to using handmade soaps would fall in love with the creamy lather in a natural soap.
+I really hoped they would turn out well and that my friend who was new to using handmade soaps would fall in love with the creamy lather in a natural soap.

 Now I am thinking of making some soaps with my own breast milk for my girls.
 Oh just need to find the time to pump.